Scrapbooking

 Sharp Scissors: Used for cutting paper and photos smaller curved scissors are especially handy to have.

 Acid free Stickers: Decorative stickers with permanent, acid free adhesive.
-These are used to decorate your pages come in 1000s of designs.
+These are used to decorate your pages and they come in 1000’s of designs.

 Die Cuts: These are Acid-free paper shapes that have been made using a die cut machine.
 These are used to decorate your pages and come in many designs.